supotsu-no-ochaya/business-intelligence/README.md

 ```

 ## Backend
-For installation check out the README in /backend
+For installation check out the README in backend/

 ## Frontend
-For installation check out the README in frontend
+For installation check out the README in frontend/

 ## Upload files
 JSON files inside upload-json/